Skip to content

 Since the data size grows exponentially, large circuits cannot be simulated.
 However, in certain applications such as those that use block encoding, not all of the \(2^n\) amplitudes are of interest.
 For example, some methods of post-processing discard certain results wholesale, and thus the amplitudes corresponding to those measured states are irrelevant.

-In these instances, filtering out the amplitudes that are not of interest can greatly save memory and network footprint.
+In these instances, filtering out the amplitudes that are not of interest can greatly save memory.
 Use the method ExecutionSession.set_measured_state_filter, to specify the execution output values of interest.

 Example